Pluralia/ghc-proposals/proposals/0000-options-local-pragma.rst

 -------------------

 There is `the proof of concept implementation <https://gitlab.haskell.org/ghc/ghc/merge_requests/1029>`_.
-It demonstrates all idea of local warnings but doesn't link with proposed pragmas because works with one general - ``OPTIONS_LOCAL``.
+It doesn't use the proposed pragmas but demonstrates the basic idea of working with local warnings using a single pragma ``OPTIONS_LOCAL``.